 Patients in and around Houston, TX should seek treatment from The Houston Spine & Rehabilitation Centers at the first sign of peripheral neuropathy.
 If left untreated, reflexes can continue to slow, the pain will worsen, and everyday activities like walking will become more challenging.
 A person’s feet and legs will likely exhibit symptoms of peripheral neuropathy before his or her hands and arms do.

 Peripheral neuropathy and autonomic neuropathy are both forms of diabetic neuropathy.
 High blood sugar levels can damage nerves throughout the body, most prominently the nerves in one’s legs and feet.
 As a result, sufferers experience tingling in their hands and feet as well as problems with their digestive systems, urinary tracts, and hearts.
 Though it is a serious complication of diabetes, neuropathy is common among people with diabetes.
 The medical experts at The Houston Spine & Rehabilitation Centers can help manage the symptoms and reduce their impact by helping control patients’ blood sugar and monitoring their feet for sores.
 Severe complications of diabetic neuropathy include:

-Before your symptoms progress to this level, visit one of our locations in The Woodlands, Houston, Midtown, or Sugar Land, TX for proper care.
+Before your symptoms progress to this level, visit one of our locations in The Woodlands, Houston, or Midtown for proper care.